dvidelabs/config/README.md

 Users often share their dotfiles on github no so much for social reasons as because it makes it very simple to bootstrap new hosts with these dotfiles.
-It is much more difficult to pull from a private repository because it requires upload of private ssh keys on one host fot fetch dotfiles on another host which may not be desirable.
+It is much more difficult to pull from a private repository because it requires upload of a private ssh key on one host in order to fetch dotfiles on another host.
+This may not be desirable.

 Here we present the reverse setup where a local repository can be pushed to a new remote private server.
 This server must have a public ssh key